SICGames/TBChestTracker/README.md

 - Clan Chest Filtering.
 Filter only the ones you want to be added to the chest quota.
 - More to be added in the future.
 ## How to install
-- Download installer from releases section.
+- Download installer (TBChestTracker-Setup.exe) from releases section.

+## Want to contribute?
+Send message to be allowed to push updates to the project.
+I rather have people contribute than clone and compile solely for themselves.

 ## Launched Program and now what?
 - Click first button "Clan Manager" to create your clan database.
 - CLick on + icon to create new clan.